 Our UK offices support vibration, dynamics and noise needs in Europe and Africa, with teams in Southampton, Glasgow and Edinburgh.

-Following the acquisition by Wood Group, BETA is expanding its capabilities and geographical reach with the appointment of three senior engineering experts who will lead a team of up to 20 people in the UK.
+Following the acquisition by Wood Group, the vibration, dynamics and noise team is expanding its capabilities and geographical reach with the appointment of three senior engineering experts who will lead a team of up to 20 people in the UK.
 Starting in January 2016, the new team will be located in Southampton, and expanding with other UK offices shortly.
 Read the full press release here

-This new office allows the BETA service line (Vibration, Dynamics & Noise) to support the large number of Wood Group customers located in the UK, Europe, and Middle East.
-The team of experts also helps to bolster BETA’s capabilities in different areas, such as:
+This new office allows the vibration, dynamics and noise team service line to support the large number of Wood Group customers located in the UK, Europe and the Middle East.
+The team of experts also helps to bolster Wood Group’s capabilities in different areas, such as:

 - World-class leadership in subsea vibration including lead researchers on recent Joint Industry Programs involving flow-induced pulsations, vortex-induced vibration and other vibration issues.